RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: RBF-FD formulation

+where $S(\x)$ represents the neighbouring nodes (also called \emph{stencil} or \emph{support}) of $\x$.
+Denote the number of neighbours with $n = |S(\x)|$.

+To compute the weights, we write $n$ linear equation, obtained from enforcing exactness of~\eqref{eq:approx} for a class of functions.
+In RBF-FD method, these are radial basis functions, centred in stencil nodes.
+Many different choices for RBFs exists; we sill use the Gaussians, defined as

+where $\sigma_B$ is a positive real shape parameter.
+Substituting $\Phi_{\x_k}$ for all $\x_k \in S$ in place of $u$ in~\ref{eq:approx} gives rise to a system of $n$ linear equations

-where both $j$ and $k$ indices run over the nodes in the support domain of node $\boldsymbol{x}_i$.
-The matrix is symmetric and when Gaussian basis functions are used, it is also positive definite~\cite{Fornberg_Flyer_2015}.
+which can be compactly written as $A_\phi \b w(\x) = \b \ell$ and solved to obtain $\b w(\x)$.
+The matrix $A_\phi$ is symmetric and when Gaussian basis functions are used, it is also positive definite~\cite{Fornberg_Flyer_2015}.
 This guaranties non-singularity as long as all support domain nodes are distinct.

-If the positions of the nodes do not change during the simulation, the weights have to be calculated only once at the beginning of the simulation and can be stored for later use.
-If the boundary conditions include differential operators as well (normal derivative for example), they can be discretized in a similar way.